Integrating naturopathic therapies in cancer care

 My last column was devoted to the integration of naturopathic medicine within our present health care system.

-I proposed an integrated approach that includes: 1) family physicians (MDs) and licensed naturopathic doctors (NDs) working side-by-side; 2) the adoption of six guiding principles for all doctors and health professionals; and 3) a new health paradigm that aims to determine and address the true cause of one’s medical concerns.
+I proposed an integrated approach that includes: 1) family physicians (MDs) and registered naturopathic doctors (NDs) working side-by-side; 2) the adoption of six guiding principles for all doctors and health professionals; and 3) a new health paradigm that aims to determine and address the true cause of one’s medical concerns.

 Let’s discuss the top 4 reasons why naturopathic therapies should be integrated in cancer care: